 Volunteering as a charitable activity is a preferred way of spending time amongst senior citizens, as found in this report.
-Majority of the people surveyed in this age group indulged in volunteering activities out of a concern for helping people.
+The majority of people surveyed in this age group indulged in volunteering activities out of a concern for helping people.

-Change in socio-economic conditions is evident as more and more educated seniors want to engage in hybrid modes of volunteering that does not disturb their existing routine.
+Change in socio-economic conditions is evident as more and more educated seniors want to engage in hybrid modes of volunteering that do not disturb their existing routine.
 Reliability is also desired as established volunteering organizations are more preferred.